Perfect state transfer using Markovian quantum walk: Introduction

+To the best of our knowledge, this is the first article in literature reporting PST based on the Markovian quantum walk on the cycle and path graphs in arbitrary distance.
+Whereas the other quantum walks produce PST on these graphs at a limited distance.
+Our observations are also quite interesting.
+The new PST allows us to communicate between the end vertices of a path graph of arbitrary length.
+Moreover, it exhibits PST between the pairs of symmetric vertices.
+Therefore, in cycle and path graphs PST based on the Markovian quantum walk is more efficient than the original idea of PST based on a continuous-time quantum walk in quantum communication.
+We extended our investigation for the cycle graph also.
+We prove that any cycle graph with an even number of vertices permits PST based on the Markovian quantum walk.

 We distribute this work as follows.
-In section 2, we introduce Markovian quantum walk and PST using it.
-Here we develop a basis of $\mathcal{H}^n$ different from the computational basis to perform the quantum walk.
+In Section 2, we introduce Markovian quantum walk and PST using it.
+Here, we develop a basis of $\mathcal{H}^n$ different from the computational basis to perform the quantum walk.
 We bind up this section with three lemmas which are essential to establish PSTs.
 Sections 3 and 4 are dedicated to state transfer on the cycle, and the path graphs, respectively.
 In these sections, we work out the state after $t$ time steps of evolutions starting from an arbitrary initial vertex $j$.
 It assists us in identifying a pair of vertices allowing PST and periodic vertices.
-In conclusion, we mention a few other graphs allowing PST, without proof.
-We mention three lemmas in Appendix, which we utilize in sections 3 and 4.
-Proofs of these lemmas contains straightforward calculations.
+Then we conclude this article.